 - the Australian Maritime Safety Authority (AMSA); and

 Defence is responsible for military aviation and interacts with the civilian system as required, providing air traffic control and fire fighting services at a number of Defence and joint user airports.

-With the exception of Defence and BOM, the organisations mentioned above are part of the portfolio responsibility of the Minister for Infrastructure and Transport.
-BOM falls under the portfolio responsibility of the Minister for Sustainability, Environment, Water, Population and Communities.
+With the exception of Defence and BOM, the organisations mentioned above are part of the portfolio responsibility of the Minister for Infrastructure and Regional Development.
+BOM falls under the portfolio responsibility of the Minister for the Environment.

 Australian State Safety Program—Aviation Safety Agencies